KomodorDev/ici01_PublicOpinionAnalyzer/README.md

       │        │ └── model_id.txt                                   model_id
       │        │
       │        ├── 03_snapshots/                                    Reference notebook and snapshots
-      │        │ └── run_finetune_snapshot.ipynb                    Snapshot of run_finetune.ipynb that was onces for that run
+      │        │ └── run_finetune_snapshot.ipynb                    Snapshot of run_finetune.ipynb that was used for that run
       │        └── .gitkeep
       └── single_class/                                             Per-class
            ├── google/